Arkansas vs. Illinois: Odds, spread, over/under - NCAA Tournament First Round

 Arkansas vs. Illinois Odds, Spread, Over/Under

-See the odds, spread and over/under for this matchup available on multiple sportsbooks.
+See the odds, spread and over/under for this matchup listed at several sportsbooks.

 |Favorite